pohly/syncevolution/README.rst

    Overrides the path where additional helper executables are found, normally `/usr/libexec`.

+SYNCEVOLUTION_LOCALE_DIR
+   Overrides the path to directories with the different translations, normally `/usr/share/locale`.

 SYNCEVOLUTION_TEMPLATE_DIR
    Overrides the default path to template files, normally `/usr/share/syncevolution/templates`.